Letractively/uliweb/apps/Documents/files/deployment.rst

         python manage.py export "C:\Program Files\Google\google_appengine\myproject"

    You would notice that the target directory is quoted by double-quotes, that's because there is space character in the directory.
-The deployement staep is ready after this step.
+The deployement is ready after this step.

 #.
 Modify the ``app.yaml`` file, change the value of ``application`` to your project name,
    for example: ``myproject``.